National Beer Wholesalers Association: About

 According to the association's web site, NBWA works to strengthen the state-based system of alcohol regulation that facilitates an orderly marketplace; creates a transparent and accountable system of alcohol distribution that protects American consumers; and promotes responsibility in the manufacture, distribution, sale and consumption of alcohol.

 The association is led by Craig A. Purser, who became president and CEO in 2005.
 In 2007, NBWA was named among Washingtonian Magazine's list of "Great Places to Work."

-NBWA's primary mission is to advocate for state-based alcohol regulation while providing leadership and guidance to America's beer distributors.
+NBWA's primary mission is to provide leadership, which enhances the independent beer and beverage distribution industry; to advocate before government and the public; to encourage the responsible consumption of alcohol; and to provide programs and services that will benefit its members.

 Political action committee

 The National Beer Wholesalers Association Political Action Committee (NBWA PAC) is the largest political action committee (PAC) in the licensed beverage industry.
-According to OpenSecrets, the NBWA's PAC was the second-largest federal PAC during the 2020 election cycle, raising $4.1 million and distributing $3.1 million, behind only the National Association of Realtors.
+According to OpenSecrets, the NBWA's PAC was the third-largest federal PAC during 2022, raising $4.1 million and distributing $3.3 million, behind the National Association of Realtors and Save America JFC.
 Over the last seven elections, their donations have been bipartisan, never surpassing 60% to a single party.